johnbeve/BFO-Organization/docs/index.md

 # ICBO 2022: International Conference on Biomedical Ontology

 Theme of ICBO 2022: "Lessons from Ontologies in Diverse Domains".

+A playlist of the conference's recordings is available on [YouTube](https://www.youtube.com/channel/UCUT0MwXxAFnekhsSJVmHTJw/playlists).

 ## Location